sebasgverde/rnn-cells-music-paper/README.md

 git clone -b 1.0 --single-branch https://github.com/sebasgverde/rnnMusicSeqGenerator
 ```

-create a virtual env using the requierements in rnnMusicSeqGenerator
+create a virtual env using the requirements in rnnMusicSeqGenerator
 ```
 mkvirtualenv exampleresearchmusic
 pip install -r ~/exampleresearch/rnnMusicSeqGenerator/requirements.txt
 ```

-For this two special libraries which were developed by me you have two options, I recommend to install them also in the virtual env
+For this two special libraries which were developed by me, you have two options, I recommend to install them also in the virtual env
 ```
 pip install music-geometry-eval==1.0
 pip install midi-manager==1.0